 In many applications space is a limitation.
 In those cases the size of the portable data logger may be a critical selection parameter.

 OMEGA's OM-CP family of data loggers are extremely compact and include models for most input types.
-Submersible data loggers are also available for
+Submersible devices are also available for

 marine and aquatic applications.

 Data logging systems are available with sampling rates as high as

 200 kHz while at the other end of the spectrum some can set